jaca230/teststand_daq_manual/docs/software_dependencies.md

 ### Installation Guide

-Boost can be installed on CentOS 7 and AlmaLinux 9 using package managers or from source.
+Boost can be installed on AlmaLinux 9 using package managers or from source.
 Here are detailed instructions for each method:

-#### CentOS 7 and AlmaLinux 9
+#### AlmaLinux 9

 1 **Install Development Tools and Dependencies**: